Thank you for your interest in The Journal of Criminal Law and Criminology.

 Criminal Law Manuscripts

 The Journal is currently accepting new Criminal Law manuscripts.
-Please submit your manuscript via ExpressO.
+Please submit your manuscript via ExpressO or Scholastica.
+Beginning in late December 2014, the Journal will accept submissions exclusively through its Scholastica portal.
 If you have any questions, please e-mail Managing Articles Editor Hannah Lonky, at

 The Journal has no formal length requirements for Criminal Law articles.
 However, articles that are approximately 25,000 words in length are favored.